There’s a lot of stuff out there about getting a Nevada divorce.

 For the divorce to proceed, your spouse must be given the paperwork by someone (not you) over the age of 18.
 If you can’t find your spouse or your spouse is playing games and refusing to be served, you can serve your spouse by publishing the paperwork in a local newspaper.

-Once the paperwork is properly served, the person serving your spouse must complete an affidavit explaining the date and manner in which your spouse was served.
+After the paperwork is properly served, the person serving your spouse must complete an affidavit explaining the date and manner in which your spouse was served.
 This is known as an Affidavit of Service and it must be filed into your divorce case.
 It is required for your divorce to proceed.

 If you don’t provide proof to the Court that your spouse was served with the paperwork (either in person or by publication), the Court will not finalize your divorce.